-Benefits: Help solve design challenges and business performance improvement problems.
+Help solve design challenges and business performance improvement problems.

-Source: Six Sigma is covered comprehensively on both the Web and in publications.
+Six Sigma is covered comprehensively on both the Web and in publications.
 It is often linked to Lean as the two business improvement processes are largely complimentary.

-Use for: Complex problem solving, the design of experiments and achieving right first time everytime.
+Complex problem solving, the design of experiments and achieving right first time every time.

-Not suitable for: People who do not want to engage with methods largely based upon statistics.
+People who do not want to engage with methods largely based upon statistics.